kwchang0831/docs-svelte-QWER/docs/intro/what-is-qwer.md

 QWER is currently in `alpha` status.
 Kindly expect breaking changes between minor releases.
 It is funtional and work out-of-the-box for technical blog.
 However, it has not yet tested for high volume of posts (eg. > 100) and it might not be suitable for it as for now.

 It's a project for learning Svelte and for fun.
-I hope you will enjoy taking it apart and build your own solution.
+We hope you will enjoy taking it apart and build your own solution.

 :::